If you are active on social media, chances are you have experienced omnichannel marketing.

 Q8.
 Who should use omnichannel marketing?

-A. Any marketer who wants to provide a better customer experience, boost conversions, and improve retention rate should create an omnichannel marketing strategy.
+A. Any marketer who wants to provide a better customer journey and customer experience, boost conversions, and improve retention rate should create an omnichannel marketing strategy.

 Q9.
 What are the benefits of omnichannel marketing?